 If you are facing financial hardship due to a Medicaid denial, discuss your options with an elder law attorney.
 In many cases, open communication with your elder law attorney, Medicaid, and the nursing home (as recommended by your attorney) can assist in appealing the denial and give you more financial resources and options to pay for care.

-If you have additional questions, contact Gerhard & Gerhard, PC to discuss your options.
+If you would like to schedule a consultation, contact Gerhard & Gerhard, PC to discuss your options.